Quantum Algorithm for Lexicographically Minimal String Rotation: Introduction

 \subsection{Lexicographically Minimal String Rotation}

-Lexicographically Minimal String Rotation (LMSR) is a problem to find the minimal one among all rotations of a string in the lexicographical order (see \cite{Jeu93, Cro94, Cro07}).
-It has been widely used in equality checking of graphs \cite{Col80}, polygons \cite{Ili89, Mae91}, automata \cite{Pup10} (and their minimizations \cite{Alm08}) and chemical structures \cite{Shi79}, and in generating de Bruijn sequences \cite{Saw16} (see also \cite{Gro03, Lin01}).
+Lexicographically Minimal String Rotation (LMSR) is the problem of finding the lexicographically smallest string among all possible cyclic rotations of a given input string \cite{Boo80}.
+It has been widely used in equality checking of graphs \cite{Col80}, polygons \cite{Ili89, Mae91}, automata \cite{Pup10} (and their minimizations \cite{Alm08}) and chemical structures \cite{Shi79}, and in generating de Bruijn sequences \cite{Saw16,DHS+18} (see also \cite{Gro03, Lin01}).
 Booth \cite{Boo80} first proposed an algorithm in linear time for LMSR based on the Knuth-Morris-Pratt string-matching algorithm \cite{Knu77}.
 Shiloach \cite{Shi81} later improved Booth's algorithm in terms of performance.
 A more efficient algorithm was developed by Duval \cite{Duv83} from a different point of view known as Lyndon Factorization.
 All these algorithms for LMSR are deterministic and have worst-case time complexity $\Theta(n)$.
-After that, several parallel algorithms for LMSR have also been proposed.
-Apostolico, Iliopoulos and Paige \cite{Apo87} found an $O(\log n)$ time CRCW PRAM algorithm for LMSR using $O(n)$ processors, which was then improved by Iliopoulos and Smyth \cite{Ili92} to use only $O(n/\log n)$ processors.
+After that, several parallel algorithms for LMSR were developed.
+Apostolico, Iliopoulos and Paige \cite{Apo87} found an $O(\log n)$ time CRCW PRAM (Concurrent Read Concurrent Write Parallel Random-Access Machine) algorithm for LMSR using $O(n)$ processors, which was then improved by Iliopoulos and Smyth \cite{Ili92} to use only $O(n/\log n)$ processors.